dan-singer/stealth-game/README.md

 - Made with Unity
 - Hybrid ECS Architecture + traditional EC architecture where necessary
 - Extendable AI System powered by Behaviour Trees
+- Original, dynamic soundtrack that changes based on how you play

 ## Developers
 - Dan Singer - Gameplay/AI Programmer